A ministry to preschoolers, children, teens,

 Drugs, alcohol, or other questionable behavior in an adult’s past.

-Two adult volunteers should remain together with students.
-If a volunteer needs to leave a group of student, the Minister of Students or another adult volunteer should be notified so that the two adult volunteers can be maintained.
+Two adult leaders should remain together with students.
+If a leader needs to leave a group of student, the Minister of Students or another adult volunteer should be notified so that the two adult volunteers can be maintained.
 If there are times this cannot be maintained a rule of 3 needs to be enforced.
 Adults should not be alone with an individual student.
-This applies to all Student Ministry events, both on campus and off campus, including Sunday morning Bible Study, Student Choir, Disciple Now, REFUGE, Small Groups, etc.
+This applies to all Student Ministry events, both on campus and off campus, including Sunday morning Bible Study, Camps, Disciple Now, Serve Week, Small Groups, etc.

-All relationships between students and volunteers should be above reproach, no dating relationships should develop.
+All relationships between students and adult leaders should be above reproach, no dating relationships should develop.